Waste Audits: A Tool to Guide What's NextPosted by Angela Defosse on

 If only blog posts could have background music when you click on them, eh?
-This one needs a pump up song, because you're really only reading it if you're into the marathon of this low waste living journey.
-You've made some changes, been motivated, worked away, and now you're stuck and you're not really sure what to do next.
+This one needs a pump up song, because you're probably reading it if you're far into the marathon of this low waste living journey.
+You've made some changes, been motivated, worked away, and now maybe you're a bit stuck and you're not really sure what to do next.
 You deserve some big applause because you're already making impacts, and now you need some fresh inspiration.
 Enter a pump up song - ba da ba!
 Ba da ba.

 To begin with, audits never have a good vibe.
-For sure they have the vibe of a greasy thin little moustache and the colour of washed out taupe.
-Usually they involve your money and the decision making that makes you cut back on things you like to do or the impending feeling that you will have to sit in a tiny school chair while someone wags their finger down at you in shame.
+Usually they involve money and decision making that cuts back on things you like to do or the impending feeling that you will have to sit in a tiny school chair while someone wags their finger down at you in shame.
 No one wants to get audited.

 But your trashcan does!

 An audit is basically a collection of data to inform decision making.
 You are going to be looking at your trash, mentally or physically sorting it into categories, and then making decisions that will inform planning and next steps.

 You can do a waste audit at any time - they are helpful at any stage of the journey, really.
 You can even think of it as a reset or a renewed awareness of your waste over time, because things are always changing.
 It's a tool that can be generalized and useful in many settings along the path, which is great, because everyone has a different life, family, household setting (etc) and we all have different challenges and habits.
 A lot of people aren't sure where to begin in minimizing their waste or what to do next, and a waste audit is basically a tailored answer to that question in your own home, and is completely free to do.

 The How-To: Get right in there